gt-sse-center/iris/README.md

 ## Installation

 Clone the repository, navigate to the directory, and install the package and its dependencies.
-We recommend doing this inside an environment such as conda, with python 3.8 or 3.9.
+We recommend doing this inside an environment such as conda, with python 3.8 or 3.9 (Python 3.10-3.13 work but not tested in detail).

 ```
 # true upstream